 Answer: Yes, I have.
 In 2008, I went on a six-week camping tour around the entire country.
-I visited cities like New Orleans, Chicago and Los Angeles and many of the most famous National Parks such as the Grand Canyon and Yellowstone.
+I visited cities like New Orleans, Chicago and Los Angeles and famous National Parks, such as the Grand Canyon and Yellowstone.

 SUMMING UP - THE ENGLISH TENSES AND ASPECTS YOU SHOULD LEARN

 My advice to students of English is not to panic about the English grammar system.
 In reality, there are not many English tenses and aspects you should learn.
 Throw the future perfect aspect out of the window and start writing stories using the present perfect and past simple.
 Write stories about your daily habits using the present simple.

-All in all, focus on the essentials and never forget to personalise.
+All in all, focus on the essentials - and don't forget to personalise.